 The Myth: breastfeeding will give you saggy boobs.

 This is another very common disbelief about breastfeeding.
 It’s indeed very easy to imagine that saggy breasts are caused by the baby draining them during breastfeeding.

-The Reality: the breast will change with maternity not because breastfeeding but because pregnancy.
+The Reality: the breast will change with maternity not because of breastfeeding but because of pregnancy.
 It will respond to the hormonal alterations during pregnancy and it will grow in size to make possible the production of milk.
 The skin and ligaments around the breast will also stretch and this might make them looser and softer and cause the breast to sag after pregnancy.
 The weight variation around pregnancy might also be involved because big changes in weight will also correspond to big changes in the size of the breast.
 Age and genetics are also involved as these two factors influence the strength of the ligaments.
-Finally, smoking badly affects skin and ligaments in general and it will make the breast saggy over the time.
+Finally, smoking badly affects skin and ligaments in general and it will make the breast saggy over time.
 In conclusion, breastfeeding is not directly related to saggy breasts as they are caused by different factors and it also depends on the specific person.